Pima County Public Library

 Southwest Books of the Year, a publication funded by the Friends of Pima County Public Library, annually presents a list of the best books written about the Southwest during the year.
 Meet several of the authors whose books are featured in Southwest Books of the Year.

-The Friends of the Pima County Public Library will sell books in the main area of the Festival and in the children's area.
-For more than 40 years, the Friends have benefitted the community by raising funds that support library services and programs.
+The Friends of the Pima County Public Library will sell books and other media from their tent in the main area of the festival and in the children's area.
+You'll find bargains on books, CDs, and DVDs.

 The "Friends" benefit the community by supporting the library in a variety of ways, including the library's annual Summer Reading program, since they were formed 40 years ago.
 (Booth #149–151)